IseanB/UCR-Drone-Control/README.md

 - *LIFT* command lifts a drone off the ground into the air.
 If a point is given with a z > 0, then it will take off to that location.
 If no point is given it will take off 2m above its current position.
 A point is not needed to liftoff properly.
 - *LAND* command gently lands a drone onto the ground.
 Used generally at the end of a flight or when a drone needs to be taken out of the sky safely.
 - *CHECK* command will return the state the drone is currently in.
 It will use a *dresponse.msg* format, which will be talked about below.
-- *TRANSIT_ADD* command will a trajectory for the drone to follow.
+- *TRANSIT_ADD* command will generate a trajectory for the drone to follow, to a given target.
 A point is needed.
-If the drone is HOVERING and this command is called, it will calculate an optimal path from its current location to the inputted location using the [MAV Trajectory Generation](https://github.com/ethz-asl/mav_trajectory_generation) library.
+If the drone is HOVERING and this command is called, it will calculate an optimal path from its current location to the target location using the [MAV Trajectory Generation](https://github.com/ethz-asl/mav_trajectory_generation) library.
 If the drone is currently in a trajectory, it will save that trajectory and go there once it is done with the current trajectory.
 Multiple trajectories can be added during or after a trajectory is complete.
 - *TRANSIT_NEW* command is the same as the *TRANSIT_ADD* command, but with one difference.
 If it is called while a drone is following a trajectory, it will immediately stop following that trajectory, stabilize by hovering in place, delete all stored trajectories, and go to the new indented location.
 A point is needed.
 This is useful for following a new set of trajectories or moving toward a newly planned course.

 ### Command Behaviors